 \subsection{An outline of the paper}

-In Section \ref{Sectionsettingsandpre}, we state some basic results in one-dimensional dynamics.
-We also introduce some notation to deal with lateral limits and lateral periodic orbits.
-In particular, we make use of some dynamical operations involving complex numbers to simplify our computations.
-Finally, we present some facts on cycles of intervals.
+In Section \ref{SubsectionStaofMTh} we have stated the main results of the paper, namely Theorems A and B. In Section \ref{Sectionsettingsandpre}, we present some basic results in one-dimensional dynamics and introduce some notation to deal with lateral limits and lateral periodic orbits.
+We also present some facts on cycles of intervals.

 In Section \ref{Sectionmarkovmaps}, we prove the Interval Dichotomy Lemma (Lemma \ref{tudoounadadershchw}), which is one of the new main ingredients of the paper.
-Firstly, we make a brief study of the ergodicity with respect to the Lebesgue measure of complete Markov maps adapted to our context (Lemmas~\ref{pagina1} and \ref{Lemma375945194558}) and use it to prove the Dichotomy Lemma.
+Firstly, we make a brief study of the ergodicity with respect to Lebesgue measure of complete Markov maps adapted to our context (Lemmas~\ref{pagina1} and \ref{Lemma375945194558}) and use it to prove Lemma \ref{tudoounadadershchw}.
 As a consequence, the $\omega$-limit set of almost every point $x\in[0,1]$ outside the basins of attraction of the periodic-like attracting orbits and the cycles of intervals, is contained in the closure of the union of the future orbits of the exceptional set (Corollary~\ref{Cor09876111}).
-This fact gives a restriction to the locus of the $\omega$-limit of almost every point and this information is crucial in the subsequent sections.
+This fact leads to a restriction on the locus of the $\omega$-limit of almost every point and this information is crucial in the subsequent sections.

-In Section~\ref{SectionUnimodalmaps}, we apply the Interval Dichotomy Lemma to provide a proof of the uniqueness of the attractor of a $S$-unimodal map (Theorem~\ref{sunimodal}), even when this map exhibits a flat critical point.